Birmingham Museum & Art Gallery has confirmed the next phase of the venue’s reopening following essential maintenance work.

 A new Made in Birmingham display, which celebrates the city of a thousand trades, will take over the Industry Gallery, while the Victorian Radicals collection will remain in The Gas Hall until at least Christmas due to demand.

-The Tearooms and Shop will also reopen, complete with a new food and drink menu, as well as unique selections and collaborations with local artists and makers.
+The Tearooms and Shop will reopen, complete with a new food and drink menu, as well as unique selections and collaborations with local artists and makers.

 Speaking about the reopening, Sara Wajid and Zak Mensah, Co-CEOs at Birmingham Museums Trust, said: “We know this is news that a lot of people have been waiting for and we are so happy to be able to open more of Birmingham Museum & Art Gallery.
 We can’t wait to welcome visitors again in time for October half-term.
 It’s such an important institution for the people of Birmingham and we’ve made those people central to the new displays that you will all be able to see.